-It’s frustrating for customers to click on an email, only to find that offers and products are no longer available.
+It’s frustrating for customers to click on an email, only to find product pages that don’t exit and offers that are no longer available.
 Using web crop technology, you can directly pull current banners from your website into emails at open time.

 Coupon codes are discounts that can be offered to existing or prospective customers, in the form of a combination of numbers and letters that can be entered at the checkout.